Welcome to Ray's site.

 Dr. Raymund Manning was trained as an aerospace engineer

-and is silly enough to currently make his living building environmental
+and makes his living building environmental

 monitoring satellites for NASA and other governmental agencies.
 Ray

 worked on the EOS Aqua and Aura satellites that monitor the earth's environment and

 detect short and long term climatological changes in the earth's